 Your lender may not provide a quick approval of the short sale, so if you are strapped for cash, it may be difficult to avoid missing payments during this process.
 You lender can also decide that you do not qualify for the short sale, in which case you must decide if you want to try to keep the house, or let it go to foreclosure.

 The Distressed Property Institute offers a certification class for realtors who want to specialize in distressed properties.
-Buried in their material is this document on foreclosure vs. short sale.
-This piece provides additional details on how soon you may be able to qualify for a new loan to purchase a home after going through a short sale or foreclosure.
+Available from the institute's materials is this document on foreclosure vs. short sale.
+It provides additional details on how soon you may be able to qualify for a new loan to purchase a home after going through a short sale or foreclosure.